- Better Borrowing (215)

 A loan with a guarantor offers a credible solution for anyone who has either a poor credit rating or no credit rating who would like to secure a loan.
-Whilst there are a variety of ‘bad credit loans’ available within the UK today, many of these loans have extremely high APRs and can often lead to more financial difficulties than they solve.
+Whilst there is a variety of ‘bad credit loans’ available within the UK today, many of these loans have extremely high APRs and can often lead to more financial difficulties than they solve.
 The guarantor loan though enables customers, who have a good character and willingness to pay, the opportunity to raise a loan should they need one without having to risk their financial future to do it.

 It is not without irony that given the current financial climate, many of the people who most need credit are the ones who are least likely to get it.
 Until fairly recently, if borrowers with a poor credit history were lucky enough to secure a loan, they would more than likely be charged a higher rate for the privilege.
 The creation of the guarantor loan has helped to level the playing field for borrowers.
 Many UK based lenders moved towards targeting asset-backed finance to give themselves increased levels of security against the balance of the loan and guarantor loans could be viewed in a similar vein.
 Rather than having to offer security against the loan, the guarantor loan uses the presence of someone who will step in to make repayments should the borrower fail to do so.
 This significantly reduces the risk posed to the lender and as such, ensures the loan is available at much-reduced interest rates when compared to other bad credit loans.